bhooraj/bhooraj-blog/_posts/2019-09-01-install-raspbian-buster-lite.md

 # Installation steps
 1. Download the Raspbian Buster Lite image from the [Raspberry Pi's Raspbian download page](https://www.raspberrypi.org/downloads/raspbian/).

 2. Take a micro-SD card (a pre-formatted card or the one that does not have some valuable data) and connect it to a computer using a micro-SD card reader.
-Prefer atleast a UHS-I, Grade 1, Class 10 micro-SD card for better performance.
+Prefer, atleast a UHS-I, Grade 1, Class 10 micro-SD card for better performance.
 We use the following card:

     <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-in.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=IN&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=altback0e-21&marketplace=amazon&region=IN&placement=B06XWMQ81P&asins=B06XWMQ81P&linkId=d266c7adb9003166b396d7b442ab28c3&show_border=true&link_opens_in_new_window=true"></iframe>

 3. We will use 'balenaEtcher' program to flash the image to the card.
 So, you can download  'balenaEtcher' from their [download page](https://www.balena.io/etcher/).
 Download the right installation media accordingly for your computer's OS.